dvfrancis/older-and-wider/README.md

 - Contact Completion:

-    - Custom completion page appears once 'Submit' is clicked on the Contact page, with a link to return to the 'Home' page.
+    - Custom completion page appears once 'Send' is clicked on the Contact page, with a link to return to the 'Home' page.
+    - After 30 seconds, the page will redirect automatically to the home page.
     - The 'Contact Completion' page is responsive to different device sizes, and changes layout accordingly.

+- Mailing List Completion:

+    - Custom completion page appears once 'Send' is clicked on the mailing list sign up form on the home page, with suggested links to other pages on the site.
+    - After 30 seconds, the page will redirect automatically to the home page.
+    - The 'Contact Completion' page is responsive to different device sizes, and changes layout accordingly.

 - Custom 404:
     - A custom 404 error page which appears when a user attempts to navigate to a non-existent page.
-    - The custom 404 error page will add humour to the site while also guiding the user back to the home page.
+    - The custom 404 error page will add humour to the site while offering suggested links to other pages on the site.
-    - It will say "That page does not exist - how boring!
-Snnnnnnnore Law has been invoked.
-Why not try one of these pages?" with suggested links.
-    - Themed around "Snore Law", a running joke on the podcast where the hosts make snoring noises at each other when something is considered too boring.
+    - After 30 seconds, the page will redirect automatically to the home page.
     - The 'Custom 404 page' page is responsive to different device sizes, and changes layout accordingly.

 #### Future Features